zizhuspot/haojia/source/_posts/Nine Super Useful Javascript Tips Property Selectors.md

 ```
 There are two core points in the code above.
 One is to use Promise to process asynchronous logic, but to use script tags to load and execute js.

-2. Implementing the template engine
+### 2. Implementing the template engine

-The following example uses very little code to implement a dynamic template rendering engine.
+The following example uses very little code to implement a `dynamic template rendering engine`.
 It not only supports normal dynamic variable substitution, but also supports dynamic JS syntax logic including for loops, if-judgments and so on.

 ```javascript
 // This is a dynamic template that contains js code